 Winthrop University strives to offer its students a setting in which they can mature culturally, as well as intellectually.
 In an effort to provide a well-rounded education, the Winthrop faculty has approved a cultural events policy.
 The purpose of the cultural events requirement is to establish and foster a life-enriching pattern of cultural involvement.
-A record of student attendance at cultural events can be accessed through the Registration Status link on Wingspan.
+A record of student attendance at cultural events can be accessed through Wingspan.